Hattie V. Feger

 Hattie Virginia Feger was an American educator.
 She was on the faculty of Clark Atlanta University in the 1930s and 1940s.

 Early life

 Feger was from New Orleans, Louisiana.
 She trained as a teacher at Straight University, with further coursework at Michigan State Normal College and the University of Chicago.
-She completed a bachelor's degree in 1921 and master's degree in 1924, both at the University of Cincinnati.
+She completed a bachelor's degree in 1921 and a master's degree in 1924, both at the University of Cincinnati.
 Her master's thesis was titled "Teacher Standards in Negro Schools".

 While at Cincinnati, she was an organizer and first president of the school's chapter of the Alpha Kappa Alpha sorority.
-She was a guest of honor at an Alpha Kappa Alpha gathering in Oakland, California in 1939.
+She was a guest of honor at an Alpha Kappa Alpha gathering in Oakland, California, in 1939.